ModithaDilshan/model-deploy-/README.md

 ### 3. Provision the build worker server

 1. Provision a Windows machine (EC2, bare metal, etc.) with sufficient CPU/RAM.
-2. Install Unity (matching the version used to author the project).
+2. Install **Godot 4.3+** via the official installer (ensure the executable supports `--headless` CLI use).
-3. Install Node.js.
+3. In Godot, download and install the Windows + Web export templates.
-4. Pull this repository onto the server and run `npm install`.
+4. Install Node.js 18+.
-5. Copy the Unity project (`My project (1)`) to `UNITY_PROJECT_PATH` **if** you’ll build on demand.
+5. Pull this repository onto the server and run `npm install`.
-6. Create a `.env` containing the AWS configuration and Unity paths.
+6. Set the `.env` values for AWS + Godot paths (`GODOT_EDITOR_PATH`, `GODOT_PROJECT_PATH`, etc.).
 7. Run `npm run worker` (use a Windows service or Task Scheduler to keep it running).

 ### 4. Validate end-to-end flow

 1. Open the deployed Vercel site.
-2. Upload `sample_models/SampleCharacter.obj` → file stored in uploads bucket.
+2. Upload `sample_models/SampleCharacter.obj` → file stored in the uploads bucket.
 3. Confirm a job record appears in DynamoDB with status `queued`.
-4. Worker picks up the job, copies the uploaded model to Unity, runs Unity build, and uploads the build to the `builds/` prefix.
+4. Worker picks up the job, converts/imports the model into the Godot project, runs the requested export, and uploads the artifact to the `builds/` prefix.
 5. Job status becomes `completed`; the download button returns a presigned URL.
-6. Download `MyGame.exe` and run locally to verify the new character model.
+6. Download the `.exe` or `.zip` (Web) and verify the imported model in the running build.

 ### 5. Operations checklist